sarnau/Inside-The-Loxone-Miniserver/LoxoneMiniserverNetworking.md

 - `AABBCCDDEEFF0011` is an 8 byte unique key.
 This key is constant for the Miniserver and acts as a validation for the serial number.
 It protects Loxone against bad guys pushing random serial numbers to their DNS server.

 But you might be able to spot a problem with security: because the request is not encrypted, any bad guy who manages to collect one request can then send it's own request to Loxone.
 The next time you try to connect to your server, you then could end up on a compromised server from the bad guy, telling him your admin name and password!

+Also it is called every 60s, which feels excessive.
+It should be called whenever the external IP changes, but not every minute.

 ### Finding an IP address